nicebots-xyz/botkit/readme.md

 - [pdm](https://pdm-project.org/en/latest/) - A modern Python packaging and dependency management tool.
 - Python 3.11
 - A Discord bot token.
-You can create a new bot and obtain a token from the [Discord Developer Portal](https://discord.com/developers/applications).
+You can create a new bot and get a token from the [Discord Developer Portal](https://discord.com/developers/applications).

 ## Installation